Employment Law Changes: What SMEs & Charities Need to Know (2025–2027)

 Key Actions

-Update paternity and unpaid parental leave policies to reflect both as day‑one rights.
+• Update paternity and parental leave policies to reflect day one rights

 2025 Employment Law Changes